sagemath/trac_to_gh/Issue 2170.md

 # Issue 2170: sage's integer.pyx digits function sucks in the base 10 case

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2170

 Original creator: was